Why is ISS the best scoping course?

 We also include a large — and growing! — selection of files written by over a dozen different reporters.
 You’ll get to practice on those files to increase your speed and familiarity with the software commands.
 Answer keys are also provided so that mistakes are caught early — before they become bad habits.

 Long story short, Internet Scoping School is the best scoping course because we offer lots and lots of hands-on practice.
-We know from more than 17 years of teaching experience that it’s not just the theory but the practice that will prepare you to make money as a scopist quickly after graduating.
+We know from over 42 years of scoping experience, and teaching experience since 1998, that it’s not just the theory but the practice that will prepare you to make money as a scopist quickly after graduating.
 You won’t graduate from ISS nervous or scared or confused about where to start.
 You’ll know exactly what you’re doing.

 Internet Scoping School is the best scoping course because we screen our prospective students.